-- (1) the first anniversary of the option holder's death, - (2) six months after the termination of the option holder's employment, other than a termination for cause or the voluntary resignation of the option holder. - (3) immediately upon any other termination of employment, - (4) six months following the occurrence of one of the corporate events described above,
+- (1) the first anniversary of the option holder's death, - (2) six months after the termination of the option holder's employment (other than a termination for cause, or the voluntary resignation of the option holder), - (3) immediately upon any other termination of employment, - (4) six months following a corporate event,

-- (5) the option holder being adjudicated bankrupt under U.K. law, - (6) the surrender of the option, - (7) failure to satisfy any performance condition established by the board of directors of Castle Transmission, or - (8) the seventh anniversary of the grant of the option.
+- (5) the option holder being adjudicated bankrupt under U.K. law, - (6) the surrender of the option, - (7) failure to satisfy any performance condition established by the board of directors of Castle Transmission or - (8) the seventh anniversary of the grant of the option.